New Voices Filmmaker Grant

 Eligibility Requirements

-– Eligible filmmakers must have directed at least one (1) short film or episodic inclusive of LGBTQ+ content that was completed within the past 5 years (January 2018)
+– Have previously directed at least one (1) short film or episodic inclusive of LGBTQ+ content that was completed within the past 5 years (January 2019).

-– Eligible directors must not have previously completed a feature-length film (over 45 mins), even if self-funded or without distribution, prior to February 2023
+– Have not previously directed a completed feature-length film (over 60 mins), even if self-funded or without distribution.

 Frequently Asked Questions

-Eligible filmmakers must have directed and completed at least one (1) short film or episodic inclusive of LGBTQ+ content at the time of application.
-That work sample must also have been completed within the past 5 years (in January 2018 or later).
+Eligible filmmakers must have directed and completed at least one (1) short film or episodic work that includes LGBTQ+ content at the time of application.
+That work sample must also have been completed within the past 5 years (in January 2019 or later).

-If your feature project will not be completed and will not have premiered as of June 2023, you would remain eligible.
-For any additional questions, please reach out to NewFest staff at newvoices@newfest.org to discuss your project and its status so we can advise on your eligibility.
+If your feature project will not be completed as of the application deadline (February 22, 2024), you would remain eligible.
+Applicants currently working on a feature-length film beyond the development stage and/or have already received significant support for a feature project may not be eligible for the grant.
+To inquire, please reach out to newvoices@newfest.org to share information on your project and its status/tentative timeline so we can best advise on your eligibility.

-We encourage applicants to reapply, particularly if they have at least one new work sample to include in their application.
+We encourage applicants to reapply, particularly if they have at least one new work sample to include in their application this year.
 We recommend that returning applicants submit materials (such as Artist’s Statement and Statement of Intent) that are not entirely duplicative of their application from the previous year.

-Please note that due to the high volume of applications received, we are unable to provide specific feedback to applicants on their 2022 application.
+Please note that due to the high volume of applications we receive, we are unable to provide specific feedback on any previously submitted applications.

-The grant’s funding is not tied specifically to a future project, or a current project in development.
+The grant’s funding is unrestricted, and will not be tied to a future project, or a current project in development.

-While applicants are not permitted to provide pitch decks or other supplemental materials, we strongly encourage applicants to include background info/details on any upcoming projects–short or feature-length–in their Statement of Intent, which asks “What are your goals as a filmmaker, and what do you plan to do with the grant funds should you be selected as a recipient?”
+Applicants are not permitted to provide pitch decks or other supplemental materials, though we strongly encourage applicants to include background info/details on any upcoming projects–short or feature-length–in their Statement of Intent, which asks: “What are your goals as a filmmaker, and what do you plan to do with the grant funds should you be selected as a recipient?”

 The New Voices Filmmaker Grant is presented by